 Next morning we are driven from our tent by the fierce heat of the rising sun.
 We hit the trail early and at the village search for a track that will take us down to the road leading to Shatili.
 No sooner than we begin to follow its sinuous route along the edge of the valley, the path is choked with giant hogweed.
 The bane of every trekker in the Caucasus, this weed which grows higher than a man, is not something we wish to encounter.
 It looks attractive with its enormous umbrella-like white flowers which is why it was introduced to Ireland and other places in the nineteenth century by plant collectors and landscape garden enthusiasts.
 However beguiling it might look it is necessary to give it a wide berth, for brushing against any part of it with naked skin is likely to cause an allergic reaction.
 Its sap contains toxic chemicals which react in sunlight causing painful blistering within 48 hours.
 We therefore err on the side of caution and take the much longer dusty dirt track down to the Shatili road.

 We are shown to our pretty basic room by a lovely lady named Marina who speaks passable English.
 The guesthouse is a delight, its rustic flagstone dining room furnished with hand-carved wooden furniture, and decorated with local costumes, mounted hunting trophies, bear skins and the stunning artwork of Shota, Marina's husband.
 The cold beer purchased at the store nearby tastes divine as we toast trekking over 40 km on the small balcony overlooking the gardens where Marina is busy digging up vegetables and picking herbs for our dinner.
-Georgia is the land of milk and honey, where orchards burst with fruit, and every house has its own beehives, livestock, vines and carefully tended vegetable patch, for people still have an attachment to the land - their food is all home-grown and prepared.
+Georgia is the land of milk and honey, where orchards burst forth with fruit, and every house has its own beehives, livestock, vines and carefully tended vegetable patch, for people still have an attachment to the land - their food is all home-grown and prepared.
 And divine it tastes, after eating dried food for the last few days!
 We demolish plates of khinkali, herb soup, crisp salad and cheesy khachapuri washed down with Shota's homemade wine.

 Soaking in a private bath with ice cold beers, we reflect on an absolutely first class trekking and wild camping experience where we were totally free to commune with nature in wide open spaces unfettered by barbed wire fences, along rugged trails where we seldom encountered another soul during this, the peak season for trekking.